 Re-introducing them at a later date will work well for some individuals, but you should not use them if you notice abdominal pain/gas/bloating afterward.

-There are probably many of you out there that aren't going to like this one, but you should at least hear me out!
+There are probably many of you out there who aren’t going to like this one, but you should at least hear me out!

-It's not clear to me whether or not coffee is inherently good for you or bad for you because there are conflicting studies which show both sides to be true.
+It’s not clear to me whether or not coffee is inherently good for you or bad for you because there are conflicting studies that show both sides to be true.